amethystaurora-robo/plasim_rare_events/README.md

 and the total change in the surface energy budget (d), with warmer colors representing radiative increases and cooler colors representing decreases.

+Can also add sit, sic, clt here, and new plots

 ## References
 1. Klaus F Fraedrich et al. “The Planet Simulator: Towards a user friendly model”.
 In: Meteorologische Zeitschrift 14.3 (2005), pp. 299–304.
 2. Oliver Mehling et al. “High-latitude precipitation as a driver of multi-centennial variability of the AMOC in a climate model of intermediate complexity”.
 In: Climate Dynamics 61.3 (2023), pp. 1519–1534.